Tandy Corporation

-Tandy Corporation was an American family-owned leather-goods company based in Fort Worth, Texas, United States.
+Tandy Corporation was an American family-owned retailer based in Fort Worth, Texas that made leather goods, operated the RadioShack and Tandy electronics stores, and later built personal computers.

 Tandy Leather was founded in 1919 as a leather supply store.
 By the end of the 1950s, under the tutelage of then-CEO Charles Tandy, the company expanded into the hobby market, making leather moccasins and coin purses, making huge sales among Scouts, leading to a fast growth in sales.

-Entering the 1960s, aiming to broaden the company horizon, Charles Tandy acquired a number of craft retail companies, including RadioShack in 1963, then an almost bankrupt chain of electronics stores in Boston.
+Aiming to broaden the company horizon, Charles Tandy acquired a number of craft retail companies, including RadioShack in 1963, then an almost bankrupt chain of electronics stores in Boston.

-In the 1980s, now led by John Roach as CEO, the corporation started to invest into the personal-computer market, being one of the pioneers in the personal-computer race, being lauded by the magazine Financial World as "the driving force at the front-running company in the red-hot personal computer race".
+In the 1970s and 1980s, now led by John Roach as CEO, the corporation started to invest into the personal computer market following the introduction of the popular TRS-80; it was one of the pioneers in the rising personal computer industry, being lauded by the magazine Financial World as "the driving force at the front-running company in the red-hot personal computer race".
+Unable to keep up with cost-cutting competitors, Tandy exited the PC business in 1993, selling its assets to AST Research, retaining its profitable goods-making units.
 In 2000, the Tandy Corporation name was dropped, and the entity became the RadioShack Corporation.